-1. 73 to 80 academic quarter hours in the Common Courses listed on page 23, plus 6 quarter hours of physical education activity courses.

-3. At least one minor of 24 quarter hours.
-If the minor is English or Speech or Drama a second minor will be required either in Foreign Languages or outside the Division of the Humanities.

-4. 28 to 35 quarter hours of electives to complete 180 quarter hours of academic credit required for graduation.
+- 1. 73 to 80 academic quarter hours in the Common Courses listed on page 36, plus 6 quarter hours of physical education activity courses. - 2.
+The 48 quarter hours in the major listed below. - 3.
+At least one minor of 24 quarter hours.
+If the minor is English or Speech or Drama a second minor will be required either in Foreign Languages or outside the Division of the Humanities. - 4.
+28 to 35 quarter hours of electives to complete 180 quarter hours of academic credit required for graduation.